By Jessica Love

 Uy says it is a privilege to serve as a Black College Fund intern, because it provides an opportunity for him to give back to the United Methodist Church and his community.

-Stay tuned for more student profiles in GBHEM’s eight-part series on the Black College Fund’s Lina H. McCord interns.
+Stay tuned for more student profiles in GBHEM’s six-part series on the Black College Fund’s Lina H. McCord interns.

 About GBHEM: As the leadership development agency of The United Methodist Church, the General Board of Higher Education and Ministry’s mission is to build capacity for United Methodist lay and clergy leaders to discover, claim and flourish in Christ’s calling in their lives, by creating connections and providing resources to aid in recruitment, education, professional development and spiritual formation.
 Every elder, deacon and licensed local pastor benefits from our training and candidacy programs.
 Many young adults find help in clarifying their vocation and God’s call in their lives through our leadership and discernment programs.
 Follow us on Twitter and Facebook: @GBHEM.